versuone/KastMenu/README.md

 **Adding a Sudo user: (optional)**
+Use this only if as Kastmenu administrator you get tired to have to enter user passwords for this machine using the addkuser command.

 <span style='color: blue;'><i>e.g. Sudo user (mysuser) for my_other_host:
 A typical sudo user must have the following rigth on the target machine (my_other_host):
 ALL=(ALL:ALL) NOPASSWD:ALL